TomShine/goenv/README.md

-# goenv
+* goenv

-A simple global minor mode witch will add workspace to GOPATH
+A simple global minor mode for emacs witch will add workspace to GOPATH